tscott-00/phogroup.github.io/nsf/mctangent_year4.md

 ---

 ### Major Activities
-This work has been completed during this year and is under rereview in International Journal of Computational Fluid Dynamics [[paper](https://arxiv.org/abs/2208.04995)].
-The abtract: Real-time accurate solutions of large-scale complex dynamical systems are in critical need for control, optimization, uncertainty quantification, and decision-making in practical engineering and science applications.
+<div style="text-align: justify">This work has been completed during this year and is under rereview in International Journal of Computational Fluid Dynamics [[paper](https://arxiv.org/abs/2208.04995)].
+The abtract: Real-time accurate solutions of large-scale complex dynamical systems are in critical
+need for control, optimization, uncertainty quantification, and decision-making in practical engineering and science applications.
 This paper contributes in this direction a model-constrained tangent slope learning (mcTangent) approach.
 At the heart of mcTangent is the synergy of several desirable strategies: i) a tangent slope learning to take advantage of the neural network speed and the time-accurate nature of the method of lines; ii) a model-constrained approach to encode the